Informative Essays: A Beginner’s Guide, Examples & Topics

 2. Body

-• Evidence (facts, statistics, examples, or explanations)
+• Evidence (facts, statistics, examples, or definitions)

 3. Conclusion

-• Restate thesis (summarize the main focus)
+• Restate thesis (return to the main focus in new words)

 Basic Steps to Writing an Informative Essay